As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 2. Do Your Research Ahead of Time

 My tip here is to do your research.
-Read reviews of the rooms you are looking at and search for Facebook groups about the ship that you are going on to see what other cruisers' experiences have been with that particular room or category.
+Read the reviews of fellow cruisers as they discuss the rooms that they have experienced.
+Search for Facebook groups about the ship that you are wishing to cruise on and see what other cruisers' experiences have been like with that particular room or category.
 You might find groups whose main purpose is to give people access to images of cabins and provide their thoughts and feedback.

 Is Having a View Important to You?

-If you absolutely must have a view or access to open air, make sure you have paid attention to what room you are getting.
+If you absolutely must have a view or access to the open air, and who could blame you, make sure you have paid attention to what room you are getting.
 Obstructed-view cabins might end up costing you a few bucks less, but when it comes to the quality of the view, results can vary widely between rooms.
 I've stayed in partially obstructed rooms before; one only had a 4-inch-wide support beam going down the side of the divider between cabins, whereas others can be partially blocked out with the body and support structure of a tender boat.

 3. Avoid Rooms Near Late-Night Hot Spots